Lionel1801/Malaria_cells_image_detection/README.md

-# CF_Python_Instacart
+# Malaria_cells_image_detection
-In this project, the data of Instacart, an online grocery app was analyzed using Python.
-The goal of the analysis was to perform an initial data exploratory analysis to derive insights and suggest strategies for better segmentation of Instacart shoppers.
+This is a binary classification of parasitized(infected cells) and uninfected cells.
+I used Convolutional Neural Networks to detect parasitized cells from uninfected cells.
+I furthermore defined the performance of the algorithm using a confusion matrix.

-The process involved the preparation process of the data, like cleaning, wrangling, combining, enriching the datasets with new variables, to finally communicate the results through visualizations.
+The process involved the loading of the data in a splitted training and validation datasets, defining the model architecture, model summary, training and validating the model, visualizing the learning curve, confusion matrix to define performance, Interpretation.

-- More details about the project can be found in the project brief in the [Project Management](https://github.com/Lionel1801/CF_-Python_Instacart/blob/main/01%20Project%20Management/A4_Data_Project%20Brief.pdf) folder.
+- More details about the project motivation can be found in the Motivation [Motivation](Motivation.pdf) folder.
-- The final report including visualization are found in the Sent to client [Sent to client](https://github.com/Lionel1801/CF_-Python_Instacart/tree/main/05%20Sent%20to%20client) folder.
+- The final project including visualization are found in the Case Study [Case Study](Malaria cells image detection.pdf) folder.
-- The [Scripts](https://github.com/Lionel1801/CF_-Python_Instacart/tree/main/03%20Scripts) folder contains all the Jupyter Notebooks.
+- The Scripts folder contains the code written in Spyder environment.